 Under the "Seismological Facility for the Advancement of Geoscience" (SAGE) cooperative agreement with the National Science Foundation (NSF), EarthScope Consortium supports portable magnetotelluric (MT) instrumentation from the EarthScope Primary Instrument Center (EPIC) in Socorro, New Mexico.
 The experiment scheduling request system at the EPIC provides options to reserve both wide band and long period MT instrumentation and request a letter of support for proposals to some NSF solicitations.

-The EPIC MT facility, originally envisioned in the NGEO facility proposal.
-We invite anyone interested to join the EPIC MT mailing list for updates on these activities.
-Please contact the MT Program Manager (Andy Frassetto) if you have any additional questions.
+The EPIC MT facility was originally envisioned in the NGEO facility proposal.
+We invite anyone interested to join the EarthScope general mailing list for updates on MT-related activities.
+For questions on using MT instrumentation please contact Maeva Pourpoint.
+For questions on MT learning opportunities and resources please contact Justin Sweet.